Siddharthchand/CRUD_API/README.md

 # CRUD_API
-CRUD API with basic CRUD operations, authentication and a centralised exception handler
+CRUD API with basic CRUD operations, authentication, a filter and a centralised exception handler.